Academy Award for Best Original Song: Eligibility

 This rule means that when a film is adapted from a previously produced stage musical, none of the existing songs from the musical are eligible.
-As a result, many recent film adaptations of musicals have included original songs which could be nominated, such as "You Must Love Me" in the 1996 film Evita (won award), and "Listen", "Love You I Do", "Patience" in the 2006 film Dreamgirls, and "Suddenly" in the 2012 film Les Misérables.
+As a result, many recent film adaptations of musicals have included additional original songs which could be nominated, such as "You Must Love Me" in the 1996 film Evita (won award), and "Listen", "Love You I Do", "Patience" in the 2006 film Dreamgirls, and "Suddenly" in the 2012 film Les Misérables.

-There was a debate whether Glen Hansard and Marketa Irglova, who were awarded the Oscar in 2008 for "Falling Slowly", were in fact eligible.
-"Falling Slowly" had been released on two other albums – The Swell Season, Hansard and Irglova's duo project, and The Cost, by Hansard's band The Frames.
+There was a debate whether Glen Hansard and Markéta Irglová, who were awarded the Oscar in 2008 for "Falling Slowly", were in fact eligible.
+"Falling Slowly" had been released on two other albums – The Swell Season, Hansard and Irglová's duo project, and The Cost, by Hansard's band The Frames.
 The Swell Season was released in August 2006, and The Cost in February 2007, before the release of Once.
 It was also used in the movie Beauty in Trouble and released on its soundtrack in September 2006.
 However, the AMPAS music committee determined that, in the course of the film's protracted production, the composers had "played the song in some venues that were deemed inconsequential enough to not change the song's eligibility".
 The same issue arose two years earlier with "In the Deep" from Crash, which appeared on Bird York's 2003 album The Velvet Hour after being written for Crash, but before the film was released.
 The current Academy rule says an eligible song "must be recorded for use in the motion picture prior to any other usage", so recordings released prior to the film will not disqualify a song as long as the film version was recorded before then.